Okumushelton/Basic-Calculator-Program-in-Python/README.md

 # Basic-Calculator-Program-in-Python

+## 📋 Description
-Simple Python program that asks the user to input two numbers and a mathematical operation
+This is a simple Python program that functions as a basic calculator.
+It prompts the user to:
+1. Enter two numbers.
+2. Choose a mathematical operation: addition (+), subtraction (-), multiplication (*), or division (/).
+It then performs the selected operation and displays the result.